 What is a Stellate Ganglion Block (SGB)?

 The stellate ganglion is a bundle of nerves that is located deep in the lower neck.
 It is located within the cervical sympathetic chain.
 Sympathetic nerves play a strong role in our fight-or-flight response.
+When you have PTSD, these nerves malfunction and are constantly sending distress signals to your brain and body.
 Injecting local anesthetic (numbing medicine) around these nerves is called a stellate ganglion block (SGB).
-SGB can help reset these nerves that are thought to be chronically in fight-or-flight response.
+SGB resets these nerves that are chronically in fight-or-flight response.
+This is similar to rebooting your computer; after the “SGB reboot,” your nerves function normally.
 Stellate ganglion block (SGB) injections need to be performed under either ultrasound and/or fluoroscopic guidance as there are major blood vessels and organs nearby.
-The SGB injection is not new and has been used for decades to treat conditions such as chronic regional pain syndrome (CRPS) of the upper extremity.
+The SGB injection is not new and has been used for 100 years to treat painful conditions such as chronic regional pain syndrome (CRPS) of the upper extremity.
 More recently, SGB is being used to treat PTSD.

-The only physicians that are formally trained in the SGB procedure are Interventional Pain Management physicians.
-Physicians such as myself and Dr. Attaman learn how to safely perform SGB during a year-long advanced training program called a Pain Medicine fellowship.
-A fellowship is the highest level of training a physician can complete and is done after medical school, internship, and residency.
+The only physicians that are formally trained in the SGB procedure are Interventional Pain Management physicians (MDs and DOs).
+We learn how to safely perform SGB during a year-long advanced training program called a Pain Medicine fellowship.
+A fellowship is the highest level of training a physician can complete and is done after four years of medical school, one year of internship, and three years of residency.
+Even then, the SGB technique used for PTSD treatment is more complex than when used for painful conditions and in many cases requires even more refinement after fellowship.
+For example, SGB used for PTSD treatment is done under ultrasound at two different levels and great care is taken to ensure a proper Horner’s syndrome after the SGB procedure.
+This is rarely the case in a standard SGB procedure when used for pain.
 Stellate ganglion block is a technically demanding procedure that requires precise image guidance using an ultrasound machine and sometimes a form of x-ray called a fluoroscope.
-We traditionally perform SGB for people suffering from rare types of chronic pain, but the technique is exactly the same when used to treat PTSD.
-The procedure is non painful, as it involves only a single needle poke in the side of the neck after numbing the skin.
+We always prefer to use ultrasound as it allows us to better visualize nerves, arteries and veins in this delicate area.

 Take Home Message